jwoertink/fez/README.md

 * Kemal with slang
 * Kemal with ECR
 * Kemal as an API
-* Kemalyst with ECR
 * more coming later...

 By default, fez uses Kemal with [Slang](https://github.com/jeromegn/slang) as the default template.
-If you would like to switch back to using Crystal's built in ECR you will use the `--template` or `-t` flag.
+If you would like to switch back to using Crystal's built in ECR, or build an api, you will use the `--template` or `-t` flag.
 This flag is optional.

 ```text
 $ fez my_cool_app -t ecr